Do your gums bleed constantly? Do they cause you tooth pain, and other dental issues?

 It is estimated that 75% of American adults have some form of gum disease.
 Gum disease is often referred to as the “silent disease” because most patients experience no pain or obvious symptoms until advanced stages of the disease.

 Gum disease is not only a serious dental concern, but the condition has been strongly linked to other medical issues such as heart disease and diabetes.
-Healthy gums provide the foundation for healthy teeth and Dr. Freano considers the prevention of gum disease an important facet of preventive dental care in his Lexington, KY dental office.
+Healthy gums provide the foundation for healthy teeth.
+Dr. Freano considers the prevention of gum disease an important facet of preventive dental care in his Lexington, KY dental office.

 Dr. Freano performs a periodontal screening to check for the signs and symptoms of gum disease during routine dental care visits.
 Early detection is the key to reducing damage to the teeth and gums from gum disease, a leading cause of tooth loss in adults.

 What is Gum Disease?